hpe-container-platform-community/learn-kubedirector/docs/about-kd/concepts.md

 ## Node

-A node (also called a virtual node or instance) is an embedded, fully managed secure Docker container.
+A node (also called a virtual node or instance) is an embedded, fully managed secure Docker container (TODO - verify this).

 ## Role

+This ...

 ---